 NOTE A - DESCRIPTION OF THE BUSINESS AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES - Continued

-- Temporarily restricted net assets subject to donor-imposed stipulations that may or will be fulfilled by actions of the Foundation to meet the stipulations or become unrestricted by the passage of time.
-Currently the Foundation has no temporarily restricted net assets. - Permanently restricted net assets subject to donor-imposed stipulations that they be retained and invested permanently by the Foundation.
+Permanently restricted net assets - subject to donor-imposed stipulations that they be retained and invested permanently by the Foundation.
 Currently the Foundation has no permanently restricted net assets

 3. Contributions